-In HURRELL-HARRING V. NEW YORK, the plaintiffs charged that New York state's decision to abdicate responsibility for public defense to its counties resulted in a patchwork of often understaffed, poorly resourced and largely dysfunctional public defense systems where defendants were routinely arraigned without attorneys, urged to take plea bargains regardless of the facts of their cases, burdened by excessively high bail, and incarcerated for shockingly long periods for misdemeanors and petty crimes.
+In Hurrell-Harring v.
+New York, the plaintiffs charged that New York state's decision to abdicate responsibility for public defense to its counties resulted in a patchwork of often understaffed, poorly resourced largely dysfunctional public defense systems where defendants were routinely arraigned without attorneys, urged to take plea bargains regardless of the facts of their cases, burdened by excessively high bail, and incarcerated for shockingly long periods for misdemeanors and petty crimes.
 The suit contended that by failing to provide poor defendants with adequate representation, New York state was violating the U.S. Constitution, the state constitution and the laws of New York.

 New York state settled on the eve of trial.
-Under the agreement, the state adopted major reforms focusing on five New York counties - Ontario, Onondaga (Syracuse), Schuyler, Suffolk and Washington - that were chosen because their public defense systems are all different and cover communities large and small, but are all emblems of New York's flawed approach.
+Under the agreement, the state adopted major reforms focusing on five New York counties - Ontar-Onondaga (Syracuse), Schuyler, Suffolk and Washington - that were chosen because their public defense systems are all different and cover communities large and small, but are all emblems of New York's flawed approach.
 The agreement, which will last seven and one-half years and is subject to court approval, contains the following major provisions:

-- Ensures that every poor criminal defendant will have a lawyer at the first court appearance, where bail often is set and pleas taken; - Requires New York to hire sufficient lawyers, investigators and support staff to ensure that all poor criminal defendants have lawyers with the time and support necessary to vigorously represent the defendant; - Provides for the setting of caseload standards that will substantially limit the number of cases any lawyer can carry, thereby ensuring that poor criminal defendants get a real defense; - Requires New York to spend four million dollars over the next two years to increase attorney communications with poor criminal defendants, promote the use of investigators and experts, and improve the qualifications, training and supervision of lawyers representing indigent defendants; - Mandates the creation of eligibility standards for representation, thus allowing more New Yorkers to access public defense services; - Strengthens the Office of Indigent Legal Services as a state-level oversight entity tasked with ensuring the constitutional provision of public defense services and commits New York to provide the office with the resources it needs to develop plans and implement and monitor reforms mandated by the settlement; and - Provides that the plaintiffs will receive detailed reports allowing them to monitor compliance with the agreement and, if necessary, return to court to enforce it.
+- Ensures that every poor criminal defendant will have a lawyer at the first court appearance, where bail often is set and pleas taken; - Requires New York to hire sufficient lawyers, investigators and support staff to ensure that all poor criminal defendants have lawyers with the time and support necessary to vigorously represent the defend- - Provides for the setting of caseload standards that will substantially limit the number of cases any lawyer can carry, thereby ensuring that poor criminal defendants get a real defense; - Requires New York to spend four million dollars over the next two years to increase attorney communications with poor criminal defendants, promote the use of investigators and experts, and improve the qualifications, training and supervision of lawyers representing indigent defend- - Mandates the creation of eligibility standards for representation, thus allowing more New Yorkers to access public defense services; - Strengthens the Office of Indigent Legal Services as a state-level oversight entity tasked with ensuring the constitutional provision of public defense services and commits New York to provide the office with the resources it needs to develop plans and implement and monitor reforms mandated by the settlement; and - Provides that the plaintiffs will receive detailed reports allowing them to monitor compliance with the agreement and, if necessary, return to court to enforce it.

-In 2015, The Center for Court Innovation released a report titled AN ANALYSIS OF MANDATORY CASE CAPS AND ATTORNEY WORKLOADS, concluding that mandatory cases caps dramatically improved the quality of representation in Kings County.
+The Center for Court Innovation released a report titled An 54 Analysis of Mandatory Case Caps and Attorney Workloads, concluding that 55 mandatory cases caps dramatically improved the quality of representation in Kings County.